kswope/book-learnin/README.md

 * Called with a context object owning the call?
 Use that context object.
 * Default: undefined in strict mode, global object otherwise.

+>
+With respect to this binding, call(..) and apply(..) are identical.
+They do behave differently with their additional pa‐ rameters, but that’s not something we care about presently.